utarwyn/SuperJukebox/README.md

  5. Enjoy!

  ### Create a SuperJukebox

- 1. Make sure you have the `SuperJukebox.place` permission
+1. Make sure you have the `superjukebox.place` permission
 2. Get a jukebox from your inventory, press shift then place jukebox
  3. If it worked you can now right click the Jukebox and a GUI just popped up!

 ## Contributors